PaulHazelden/TheOtherPlace/Follow_Up.md

 Film trailer: [Hell and Mr Fudge](https://vimeo.com/ondemand/hellandmrfudge)

+Advice:

-Publication of JatOP probably means publication by American publishers - and therefore you need to know who in the US is supporting Conditional Immortality - and perhaps get their support and/or interest.
+"Publication of JatOP probably means publication by American publishers - and therefore you need to know who in the US is supporting Conditional Immortality - and perhaps get their support and/or interest.

-The people reviewing the two books below and/or contributing to them might be helpful for endorsement purposes - at least those who are still alive.
-Many are theologians etc.  Some will no doubt be asked to review JatOP by prospective publishers and to give their endorsements.
+"The people reviewing the two books below and/or contributing to them might be helpful for endorsement purposes - at least those who are still alive.
+Many are theologians etc.  Some will no doubt be asked to review JatOP by prospective publishers and to give their endorsements."

 Rethinking Hell: Readings in Evangelical Conditionalism in [Rethinking Hell](https://rethinkinghell.com/rethinkinghell-book/) and